 The Security Center consists of a set of tools within Osiris to monitor network assets deployed in the field, protecting them from accidental or intentional changes from people who are present at the physical network.
 There are engineers performing work on a system, not intentionally trying to change or damage the system, but also who make improper changes to devices.
-This can lead to situations where the system is open to attacks or faulty settings are introduced, which could cause the network to ultimately fail and stop.
+This can lead to situations where the system is open to attacks, and could ultimately fail and stop.